Wintering & the Turning of the Seasons of Our Lives

 We have seasons when we flourish and seasons when the leaves fall from us, revealing our bare bones.
 Given time, they grow again.

 The dropping of leaves by a tree is called ‘abscission’.
 Occurring on the cusp of autumn and winter, it is ‘part of an arc of growth, maturity and renewal’.
 While leaves are dying off from the tree, a layer of cells is weakening between the stem of the leaf and the branch: this is the abscission zone.
-Over time, this zone halts the flower of water to the leaf, where it withers and falls off.
+Over time, this zone halts the flow of water to the leaf, where it withers and falls off.
 Yet, ‘even as the leaves are falling, the buds of next year’s crop are already in place, waiting to erupt again in spring’.

 We think we’re seeing the skeleton of the tree, a dead thing…